tidymodels/TMwR/README.md

 Although we rigorously try to use the current CRAN versions of all packages, the code above may install some development versions.

 The content is created using the `bookdown` package.
-To compile the book, use
+To compile the book, use:

 ```r
 bookdown::render_book("index.Rmd", "bookdown::gitbook")